micro-os-plus/web-jekyll/pages/user-manual/event-flags.md

 ## Overview

-Together with semaphores, event threads are the basic µOS++ synchronisation mechanisms.
+Together with semaphores, event flags are the basic µOS++ synchronisation mechanisms.

 An event flag can be considered as a simplified binary semaphore, that can be posted from a thread or an ISR.